lgbt-foundation/whitepaper/whitepaper.md

 ### Mandate

-The primary goal is to partner with companies to adopt and implement the LGBT Token and provide the necessary infrastructure to run the digital economy.
+The primary goal is to partner with businesses to adopt and implement the LGBT Token and provide the necessary infrastructure to run the digital economy.
 The LGBT Foundation in the future may partner with other organizations if determined to be in the bests interests of the project.

 ### Safe, Secure, Compliant